neiltheblue/octopio/README.md

 # Automated build

-This script will automate the process:
+This script will automate the process if you have [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

 ```
+sudo apt install virtualbox vagrant
 ./build_octopio.sh
 ```